Website icon Xpert.Digital

 Regulatory challenges

-Europe has strict data protection regulations that limit the functionality of some smart glasses.
+Europe has strict data protection regulations that restrict the functionality of some smart glasses.
 Meta has already disabled some features on its Ray-Ban glasses that are available in the US and UK.
 HTC's privacy-focused approach could be an advantage here.

 HTC's opportunities and challenges